christopherkindl/twitter-data-pipeline-using-airflow-and-apache-spark/README.md

 AWS provides [Amazon Managed Workflows for Apache Airflow (MWAA)](https://aws.amazon.com/de/blogs/aws/introducing-amazon-managed-workflows-for-apache-airflow-mwaa/) that makes it very easy to run Apache Airflow on AWS.

-1. Go to the [MWAA console](https://console.aws.amazon.com/mwaa/home) and create a new environment:
+1. Go to the [MWAA console](https://console.aws.amazon.com/mwaa/home) and create a new environment

 2. Select an existing [S3 bucket](https://s3.console.aws.amazon.com/) or create a new one and define the path where the Airflow DAG (the script which executes all tasks you want to run for the data pipeline) should be loaded from.
 The bucket name must start with `airflow-`

 3. Upload `requirements.txt` that contains our python libaries to run the Airflow DAG.
 AWS will install them via `pip install`.
-Hint: If your DAG runs on libaries that are not available in pip, you can upload a `plugins.zip` in which you can include your desired libaries as [Python wheels](https://medium.com/swlh/beginners-guide-to-create-python-wheel-7d45f8350a94).
+Hint: If your DAG runs on libaries that are not available in pip, you can upload a `plugins.zip` in which you can include your desired libaries as [Python wheels](https://medium.com/swlh/beginners-guide-to-create-python-wheel-7d45f8350a94)

 4. Each environment runs in a [Amazon Virtual Private Cloud (VPC)](https://aws.amazon.com/de/vpc/) using private subnets in two [availability zones](https://aws.amazon.com/de/about-aws/global-infrastructure/regions_az/#Availability_Zones).
 AWS recommends to use a `private network` for the web server access.
 For simplicity, we select a `public network` which allows to log in over the internet.
-Lastly, we let MWAA create a new `security group`.
+Lastly, we let MWAA create a new `security group`

-5. For the environment class, we select `pw1.small` as it corresponds best to our DAG workload.
+5. For the environment class, we select `pw1.small` as it corresponds best to our DAG workload

 6. Activate `Airflow task logs` using the default setting.
-This allows to have logging information which is especially helpful for debugging.
+This allows to have logging information which is especially helpful for debugging

-7. Keep the `default settings`.
+7. Keep the `default settings`

-8. Create a `new role` or use an existing one and complete the setup by clicking `create new environment`.
+8. Create a `new role` or use an existing one and complete the setup by clicking `create new environment`